Section 5: Measuring Performance

 Author: Rodriguez Ranf, Daniela; Editor: Gobbo, Andre Francis

 The **SMART Criteria article is about how to evaluate and develop clear and useful objectives.
 SMART is an acronym comprised of key measures for judging objectives: Specific, Measurable, Achievable, Relevant, and Time-bound (please note that different sources exchange words like attainable instead of achievable, or realistic instead of relevant).
 The development of the SMART criteria have been most commonly credited to Peter Drucker’s Management by objectives (MBO) concept, also known as management by results (MBR), which defines a process within organizations where management and employees are in agreement of objectives and goals, and understand what they need to do to achieve them .
 SMART criteria does not imply that all objects must be quantified at all levels of management.
 The utility of SMART criteria should be seen as a combination of the objective and the action plan.

 ** DEVELOPING SMART GOALS **

 Specific: This first criterion focuses on scope.
-It stresses the need to be specific when developing objectives or goals in order to avoid misinterpretations, and to provide as much clarity and direction as possible.
+It stresses the need to be specific rather than general or vague when developing objectives or goals, in order to avoid misinterpretations, and to instead provide as much clarity and direction as possible.
 A good test to see if a goal is specific enough is to apply the five “W” questions:

 _- What: What do you want to accomplish?